markusressel/openhasp-config-manager/README.md

 > **Note**
 > openhasp-config-manager needs direct IP access as well as an enabled webservice on the plate
 > to be able to deploy files to the device.
 To enable the webservice
-> try: `òpenhasp-config-manager cmd -d plate35 -C service -p "start http"`
+> try: `openhasp-config-manager cmd -d plate35 -C service -p "start http"`

 ## Run commands